Horizon West

 ● Large circular brown icons with white symbols: Park amenities and points of interest.

-◆ Small red diamonds: Locations of nearly 200 active gopher tortoise burrows.
+◆ Small red diamonds: Locations of over 180 active gopher tortoise burrows.
 Within the park, the burrow locations are marked with red flags or short red posts.
 Avoid approaching trailside burrows closely—the tunnels are normally dug in sandy soil, and they’re easily collapsed by hikers.
 If you spot a burrow marker off the trail, don’t leave the trail to get a closer look!
 A burrow not being used by a tortoise often houses other creatures, including unfriendly species such as hornets or snakes.

 ● Large circular black icons with white animal silhouettes indicate areas where other wildlife is most likely to be seen—but please note that it’s possible to see wildlife nearly anywhere within the park’s boundaries.